vallauri-ict/angular-playground-Teolisio10/README.md

 ### Fina Matteo - 5B INF - I.I.S.
 Vallauri, Fossano (CN)

 This project will include the entire school course about Angular.<br>
-Is a sequence of exercises in reverse scroll in order to always display the last project created.
+Is a sequence of exercises in reverse scroll in order to always display the last project created.<br>
 Open the **angular-course** folder to see more info about the course.

 # Documentation